 - Docusate sodium: A gentle stool softener available in pet-specific formulations.

-Always check with your vet before administering any laxative, as incorrect dosing can worsen dehydration.
+Always check with your vet before administering any laxative as an incorrect dose can worsen dehydration.

 Light Exercise to Get Things Moving

-Take your constipated pup for short, leisurely walks around the block, aiming for 10-15 minutes two to three times daily.
-The rhythmic movement of walking, combined with upright positioning, naturally promotes intestinal motility and can help shift stubborn stool.
+Take your constipated dog out for some short, leisurely walks around the block.
+Aim for about 10-15 minutes, two to three times a day.
+The gentle jostling motion of walking combined with walking upright promotes intestinal motility.

-Think gentle encouragement rather than marathon training—you’re working with your dog’s body, not forcing it into overtime.
+It’s not marathon training.
+You are working with your dog’s body not forcing it to work overtime.

 Pumpkin, Olive Oil, and Other Home Remedies: What the Evidence Says

-When your dog’s digestive system needs a gentle nudge, your kitchen likely contains several proven remedies that veterinarians regularly recommend as first-line treatments.
+When your dog’s digestive system needs a gentle nudge, your kitchen likely contains several proven remedies that veterinarians commonly recommend as first-line treatments.

 Evidence-backed home remedies for constipation:

-- Canned pumpkin (not pie filling): Add 1-4 tablespoons daily, depending on your dog’s size, as the fiber content promotes healthy bowel movements.
+- Canned pumpkin (not pie filling): Add 1-4 tablespoons daily, depending on your dog’s size, as the fiber helps promote healthy bowel movements.

 - Olive oil: Mix ½ teaspoon per 10 pounds of body weight into food, lubricating the digestive tract.